 This isn’t in the ‘full-time job’ suggestion category, but I think contributing to open-source projects can give you both valuable contacts and experience.

 Don’t worry about impostor syndrome or that you’re too junior to contribute.
-Many projects need help with bug fixes, QA & testing, documentation, translation & localization, and other things you may be able to help with based on your background.
+Many projects need help with bug fixes, QA & testing, documentation, translation & localization, and other things you may be able to help with based on your background and skills.
 You may be able to take on more coding responsibilities as you get to know the project team.

 The same goes for freelance projects.
 If you can pick up some paid (or voluntary) projects while you continue to job hunt, it’s all adding value to you.